457 Plan Contribution Limits for 2025

 Benefits of a 457 retirement plan

-As with contributions to a traditional 401(k) or contributions to a 403(b), money goes into a 457 before you pay income taxes on it.
-The pretax contributions lower your current taxable income.
+As with contributions to a traditional 401(k) or to a 403(b), your money goes into a 457 plan before you pay income taxes on it.
+That means the pretax contributions lower your current taxable income.
 Meanwhile, your contributions and earnings grow tax-sheltered until you withdraw them.
-Unlike many other retirement accounts, the IRS doesn't penalize you for taking early withdrawals from a 457 account before age 59 1/2.
+Unlike most other retirement accounts, the IRS doesn't penalize you for taking early withdrawals from a 457 account before age 59-1/2.
 But you will pay regular income tax on all withdrawals.

 Some 401(k) plans in the private sector automatically enroll workers.
 But 457 plans generally do not permit auto-enrollment because of state or local laws.
-So the first step in benefiting from this retirement vehicle is to sign up.
+So, the first step in benefiting from this retirement plan is to sign up.

 Best investments for a 457 plan

-Then, do your due diligence on your investment options.
+After you sign up, do your due diligence regarding investment options.
 Fees and other costs are always important when evaluating investments.

 For example, a target-date fund meant for workers in their twenties holds mostly stocks.
 But investments in a target-date fund for someone nearing retirement age may be split evenly between stocks and bonds.